JPaivaCarvalho/Portfolio/Google Merchandise Store - Google Analytics.md

 🔵 Data source
   - Indicates that the report is using both intraday and daily data.
-  - "Intraday" means it also shows data from the current day, even if the day’s data is not yet complete.
+  - "Intraday" means it also shows data from the current day, even if the day’s data is not yet complete.<br><br>

 ### 1. Audience Analysis